noambroner/data-projects/README.md

-# 🚀 OVU Projects - Global Repository
+# 🚀 Data Projects - Global Repository

-This repository contains the **global configuration, scripts, and documentation** for all OVU projects.
+This repository contains the **global configuration, scripts, and documentation** for all data projects.

 ---